Baystef/My_Portfolio/README.md

 # My_Portfolio
-This repository houses the first website, which is my portfolio that i single handedly designed with Figma, marked up with HTML, styled with SASS/CSS and added some with interactivity with jQuery.
+This repository houses the first website, which is my portfolio that i single handedly designed with Figma, marked up with HTML, styled with SASS/CSS and added some interactivity with jQuery.